-Devin spent a year as an associate partner at Entangled Solutions – an innovation and strategy consulting firm focused on the education ecosystem – where he focused on building innovation capacity for nonprofits, foundations, and institutions of higher education.
-Prior to joining Bridgespan, Devin completed coursework and qualifying exams with distinction in the American Studies doctoral program at New York University.
-Devin’s field concentrations are in 20th century social movements and political theory.
+Devin spent a year as an associate partner at Entangled Solutions--an innovation and strategy consulting firm focused on the education ecosystem-- where he focused on building innovation capacity for non-profits, foundations, and higher education institutions.
+Before joining Bridgespan, Devin completed coursework and qualifying exams with distinction in the American Studies doctoral program at New York University.
+Devin's field concentrations are in 20th-century social movements and political theory.
 A Phi Beta Kappa graduate, Devin earned a BA with highest honors in Interdisciplinary Studies in Society and Culture from Emory University.